 - Product boxes- keep them for up to 3 months in case you’ll have to make a return, then get rid of them.
 Exceptions would be expensive tech devices that you may want to later resell with the box (like a smartphone or game system).

-- Old hair ties
+- Broken or damaged hair ties

 - Old video games